 Red Bus Tours If you'd rather ride than drive in Glacier, the famous Red Bus tours serve as an ideal way to see the park.
 With much of the park's scenery vertically oriented, the roll-back tops are perfect for providing a full view of the stunning scenery.
 The guides are seasoned park veterans who are here because they love the park and enjoy visitors.
 The buses seat 17 people, with 4 across on bench seating and 1 front passenger seat and tours generally sell out daily.
-East side departure points include: Swiftcurrent Motor Inn, Many Glacier Hotel and Rising Sun Motor Inn, all inside the park.
-Various spots outside the park include the town of St. Mary's, Johnson's (for their hotel guests only) and at the Glacier Park Lodge in East Glacier.
-West side departure points include: Apgar Visitor Center, Village Inn at Apgar and Lake McDonald Lodge.
+East side departure points inside the park include: Swiftcurrent Motor Inn, Many Glacier Hotel and Rising Sun Motor Inn, Various boarding spots outside the park include the town of St. Mary's, Johnson's (for their hotel guests only) and at the Glacier Park Lodge in East Glacier.
+(West side departure points include: Apgar Visitor Center, Village Inn at Apgar and Lake McDonald Lodge, all inside the park, plus a couple spots near the west entrance to the park.